apollographql/router/.changesets/feat_geal_supergraph_coprocessor2.md

 - errors
 - extensions

 When using `@defer` or subscriptions a supergraph response may contain multiple GraphQL responses.
-The coprocessor will be called for each.
+The coprocessor will be called for each response.
+Please refer to our [coprocessor documentation](https://www.apollographql.com/docs/router/customizations/coprocessor) for more information.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/3647